LangDaniel/LangDaniel/README.md

 My work spans **self-supervised learning, generative modeling, anomaly detection, and domain / test-time adaptation**, with a focus on making models robust enough for real deployment.

 🔭 Currently working on point tracking on video data.
-🌱 Exploring ROS with turtlesim, the Astro JS framework and World Models.
+🌱 Exploring the Astro JS framework and World Models (mainly Video JEPA).
 💬 Open to talk about computer vision, machine learning, and robust AI, or about the move from academia to industry.

 ## Tech Stack